Skip to main content

 CriterionWeightSignal

-Prioritization discipline20%Has and can defend a framework.
+Prioritization discipline20%Has and can defend a prioritization framework.
+Has killed features.
 Says no often and well.
+Can defend a no to a senior stakeholder.

-Communication / storytelling20%Crisp PRDs, persuasive exec updates, clear customer narratives.
+Communication and storytelling20%Crisp PRDs, persuasive exec updates, clear narratives.
+Adjusts depth for audience.
+Can sell a decision without being pushy.

 Red flags

-Defaults to "the engineers said it would take too long" for missed outcomes
+Defaults to "engineers said it would take too long" as the reason for any scope decision — offloading ownership

 Apply this rubric automatically with CVPRO